There are now 3 possible online modes for units:

 - This unit provides an overview of qualitative and quantitative, experimental and mixed methods of research appropriate in educational research.
 This ensures the basic principles relating to research design and analysis in health professional education are covered, allowing students to formulate focused, meaningful and feasible research questions and testable hypotheses.
 In addition, students read, discuss and critique relevant educational research in terms of theory and research design.

-- Students are able to (1) identify various types of research designs applied in health professional education; (2) describe the associated strengths and weaknesses of different research designs; (3) provide an overview of qualitative research methods; (4) provide an overview of quantitative research methods; (5) explain basic qualitative data analysis techniques and quantitative statistical methods; and (6) critique relevant health profession related educational literature.
+- Students are able to (1) describe various types of research designs applied in health professional education; (2) discuss the associated strengths and weaknesses of different research designs; (3) apply knowledge of qualitative research methods; (4) apply knowledge of quantitative research methods; (5) explain basic qualitative data analysis techniques and quantitative statistical methods; and (6) critique relevant health profession related educational literature.

 - Indicative assessments in this unit are as follows: (1) a critique of an educational research project; (2) preparation of a research proposal; and (3) preparation of a human ethics research application..
 Further information is available in the unit outline.